 Mom was always a note taker.
 If I would have had more time to go through the items in her house, I probably would have found stacks and stacks of notes from the inserts in her church bulletins.
 Just flipping through her Bible, you can see that she wasn’t afraid of writing in it.
 That’s probably how I learned to take notes.
 I have memories of her letting me carry her Bible to church and how grown up it made me feel.
 When I was a kid, it always seemed so large, even bigger than me, at times.
 It definitely holds a lot of significance and I was glad to be able to save it.

 After I got home, I started thumbing through, looking at her notes.
 And then it hit me.
 I was thumbing through mom’s theology.
 She never would have called it that.
 No, she would have just said that this is what the pastor said.
 But in our house, if the pastor said it, we believed it.
-And thus shaped our theology.
+And thus our theology was shaped.

 And then I got an idea.
 What could I learn from the theology from old Bibles?
-Mom’s, mine (much of which is cringeworthy), strangers’?
+Mom’s, mine (much of which is cringeworthy teenager stuff), strangers?
 How could this, in conjunction with my seminary education, shape my beliefs?
-I’m more that just a little excited about tracing the development of my theology, both from the past and into the future.
+I’m more than just a little excited about tracing the development of my theology, both from the past and into the future.
 Come join me and maybe we can learn from each other.